 Cordoba is my favorite day trip from Seville with its fascinating history and glorious past.
 While the rest of Europe was in the middle of the dark ages, Cordoba flourished.
 It was a city with wealth, wisdom, art, and order.

-Cordoba, now quite small, was actually the second largest city in Europe during the tenth century.
+Cordoba, now quite small, was actually the second-largest city in Europe during the tenth century.
 Perhaps one of the most interesting things about Cordoba is that Jews, Christians, and Muslims lived together peacefully.
 Cordoba was a city of one culture and three religions.

-With the turmoil in today’s world between religions, Cordoba is a city that really gets you thinking.
+With the turmoil of today’s world between religions, Cordoba is a city that really gets you thinking.
 Walking the streets, you can’t help but visualize people of the past, coming from three very different religions and backgrounds, yet all living together and adopting the same culture.

-If you have extra time in Seville, Cordoba is hands down the easiest and best day trip.
-A day trip allows enough time to visit the famous Mezquita, the Moorish mosque turned Cathedral, wander the Jewish Quarter, peek into a few picture-perfect patios, take in the views across the Roman bridge, and enjoy a tapas lunch.
+If you have extra time in Seville, a day trip to Cordoba is hands down the easiest and most worthwhile.
+You'll have enough time to visit the famous Mezquita, the Moorish mosque turned Cathedral, wander the Jewish Quarter, peek into a few picture-perfect patios, take in the views across the Roman bridge, and enjoy a tapas lunch.